VueGWT/vue-gwt/docs-source/book/introduction/README.md

 public class ExclamationComponent extends VueComponent {
     @JsProperty String message = "Hello Vue GWT!";

-    public void addExclamationMark() {
+    @JsMethod // Notice the @JsMethod annotation to expose this method to our template public void addExclamationMark() {
         this.message += "!";
     }